 Reception will be usually synchronous.
-The reception operation halts the application execution (process or thread) until a datagram is received.
+When triggered, the reception operation halts the application execution (process or thread) until a datagram is received.

-Once an application receives a UDP datagram, it also obtains the source IP address and source port number.
-In the case of a server they will be required later to send the reply back to the correct client.
+Once an application receives an UDP datagram, it also obtains the source IP address and source port number.
+In the case of a server, they will be required later to send the reply back to the correct client.

 As already mentioned, UDP offers no delivery guarantee.
-Worst than that, the sender gets no feedback, hence it will not know if the datagram has ever arrived at the destination or not.
+Worse than that, the sender gets no feedback, hence it will not know if the datagram has ever arrived at the destination or not.